Macau, China: Contradictions and Tiny Miracles

 Is it a Portuguese place with curvy mosaics in the streets?
 Is it China and chopsticks?
 Is it urban sprawl where teenage lust throbs through nightclubs and kids bungee jump from skyscrapers?
 Which Macau will I meet?

-The Vegas Thing on Steroids
+Vegas on Steroids

 When I came here, I expected Las Vegas.
 I’d heard about Macau’s grand gaming palaces — The Sands, The MGM Grand, The Wynn Macau Hotel Casino and Resort, the brand-new Venetian Macau Casino Resort and more.